 Is it possible to be a successful recruiter because you want to “help people” rather than being money motivated?
-Let me start by setting the scene of when I first became aware that this wasn’t necessarily the norm and that by admitting you are doing it for more altruistic reasons can be perceived as a negative motivator?
+Let me start by setting the scene when I first became aware that this wasn’t necessarily the norm and that admitting you are doing it for more altruistic reasons can be perceived as a negative motivator?

-However, during the final interview with my MD, the candidate was asked what his ultimate motivator was, “was it money, or was it placing the candidate” and he answered really honestly that it was the latter. my MD rejected him, much to my chagrin.
+However, during the final interview with my MD, the candidate was asked what his ultimate motivator was, “was it money, or was it placing the candidate” and he answered really honestly that it was the latter.
+My MD rejected him, much to my chagrin.
 I then watched as he built an incredible career for himself despite this apparent lack of recruitment motivation.

-However, I think as recruitment has evolved and the threat of AI has resulted in recruiters realizing that what actually makes them successful IS the HUMAN factor of what they do, it has become apparent to me that there is a U-turn happening when it comes to recruiters wanting to help people.
+However, as recruitment has evolved and the threat of AI has resulted in recruiters realizing that what actually makes them successful IS the HUMAN factor of what they do, it has become apparent to me that there is a U-turn happening when it comes to recruiters wanting to help people.

 Think about the last time you engaged with a good recruiter – one you would trust with your essential job vacancy or your next career step.
 A) Was this person someone disingenuous who seemed very pushy and focused on getting you a job for their own personal gain- aka commission/bonus.
-B) Or was the stand out person, the one who was sincere about getting you in front of the right client(s); the recruiter who actually called you back even when there was no news.
-The recruiter who made you feel important.
+B) Or was the stand out person, the one who was sincere about getting you in front of the right client(s); the recruiter who actually called you back even when there was no news—the recruiter who made you feel important.

-I will try not to be evangelical about this as ultimately every person has their own preference for who they want to engage with however I will ask you this: If you were going to choose between A and B—whom would you trust with your career?
+I will try not to be evangelical about this as ultimately every person has their own preference for who they want to engage with; however, I will ask you this: If you were going to choose between A and B—whom would you trust with your career?